sagemeadows/phonlab-guide/README.md

 The rest of the columns are the formant measurements.
 FastTrack by default measures the formants of a vowel at five evently spaced points along the duration (called "temporal bins"), so there are five measurements of each formant.

-The first number after 'f' is the formant number, i.e. whether it's F1, F2, F3, or F4.
+The first number after `f` is the formant number, i.e. whether it's F1, F2, F3, or F4.
 The second number is which temporal bin the measurement belongs to, i.e. whether it's the first, second, third, fourth, or fifth measurement along the vowel duration.

-So 'f12' is the second measurement of the first formant, and 'f21' is the first measurement of the second formant.
+So `f12` is the second measurement of the first formant, and `f21` is the first measurement of the second formant.

 ##### Combining multiple `aggregated_data.csv`s
 If you have multiple related sound files that you've fed through FastTrack and you want one big data file with all of them, you can import another `aggregated_data.csv` and append it to the current sheet.